PAY RANGE: N17

 Schedules, assigns and observes the activities of subordinate personnel conducting athletic and cultural programs; orients new staff to departmental policy and procedures; conducts staff meetings for center personnel; trains personnel in skills and group motivation; evaluates programs and personnel conducting programs; supervises the issuance, use, care and return of recreation supplies and equipment; prepares and maintains records of attendance, requisitions, deliveries and repairs; requisitions supplies; prepares periodic reports on the center's activities, accomplishments and special events; participates in instructing and leading groups in recreational activities; attends staff meetings with other departmental personnel; serves on committees for district and citywide events.

-Establishes and maintains contact with community, civic, school, religious and social groups; keeps abreast of community interests and events; publicizes the programs for the center; speaks before community groups; prepares news releases covering activities and special events for local newspapers; advises and assists individuals and groups on the mechanics of community recreation programs; organizes and meets with councils serving as liaison between the community and the recreation center; confers with local school officials in using gym facilities for recreation programs.
+Establishes and maintains contact with community, civic, school, religious and social groups; keeps abreast of community interests and events; publicizes the programs for the center through multiple channels including social media; speaks before community groups; advises and assists individuals and groups on the mechanics of community recreation programs; organizes and meets with councils serving as liaison between the community and the recreation center; confers with local school officials in using gym facilities for recreation programs.

 Performs related work a required.